 Never the less, it proved an interesting read.
 It isn’t my favourite Discworld novel, far from it, but the short length meant that the arguably sparse storyline didn’t get boring because it kept moving in a switch fashion.
 Plus having Rincewind in a novel is always a good thing.

 Not a book for those new to Discworld, but for those who are already fans of the series, it makes for a short and fresh instalment.

 This entry was posted on Sunday, June 23rd, 2013 at 11:25 am and is filed under Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.